cdenq/cdenq/README.md

 ##

-NOTE: This GitHub is an audience-agonostic repo of only my personal projects.
-(I'd love to talk about my more recent work experience projects in a [LinkedIn 1:1](https://www.linkedin.com/in/christopherdenq); let's connect!)
+NOTE: This repo only contains personal projects.
+I'd love to talk about my more recent work experience projects in a [LinkedIn 1:1](https://www.linkedin.com/in/christopherdenq); let's connect!